bb-io/Jira/README.md

 ![example_2](image/README/1708600402619.png)

-This example shows how to create new TMS (Phrase) projects from issues
+This example shows how to create new TMS (Phrase) projects from issues.

 ## Missing features

 In the future we can add actions for:

-- Different custom fields
+- Other custom field types
 - Projects
 - Users
 - Issue comments